-Initial Findings
+Findings

-The barriers appear to fall into one of two broad categories: (i) Working within boundaries and (ii) Support from the Trusts.
+The barriers fell into one of two broad categories: (i) Working within boundaries and (ii) Support from the Trusts.
 The top four ranked barriers were:

-- Making sure information is correctly presented and factually correct - Accountability and responsibility of individuals posting on the site, and legal and professional implications - Support from Trusts and discrepancies between the social media policies of different Trusts - When would we do it?
-Would there be time to do it in work?
+- Making sure information is correctly presented and factually correct - Accountability and responsibility of individuals posting on the site, and legal and professional implications - Support from trusts and discrepancies between the social media policies of different trusts - When would we do it? would there be time to do it in work